OpenTPCast/Docs/guides/UPGRADE.md

   * [SteamVR Issues](#steamvr-issues)

 ## Overview
-This guide provides instructions on how to upgrade a stock TPCast device to OpenTPCast, which replaces the stock TPCast Connection Assistant software with a VirtualHere based solution running on Raspbian Stretch, and enables use of the on-board microphone and auxiliary USB port in the HTC Vive.
+This guide provides instructions on how to upgrade a stock TPCast device to OpenTPCast, which replaces the stock TPCast Connection Assistant software with a VirtualHere based solution running on Raspbian Stretch, and enables use of the on-board microphone and auxiliary USB port in the HTC Vive, and on-board microphone in the Oculus Rift.

 ## Known Issues
 - The HTC Vive camera currently does not function correctly with VirtualHere.